cap-js-community/sap-afc-sdk/README.md

 ## Service Broker

 An Open Service Broker compliant broker implementation can be added to the CAP project.
-The broker is used to manage service key management to the API.
+The broker is used to manage service key management to the API in a Cloud Foundry environment.

 - Add broker and service configuration (already part of [Adding SDK](#adding-sdk))
   - Terminal: `afc add broker`